jessicastockdale/SISMID2024-transmission-genomics/README.md

-# SISMID2023-transmission-genomics
+# SISMID2024-transmission-genomics

-This repo contains information for the 'Reconstructing transmission with genomic data" module at SISMID2023
+This repo contains information for the 'Reconstructing transmission with genomic data" module at SISMID 2024